 GigaVUE-OS is compliant with the Federal Information Processing Standard (FIPS), a US government standard for security requirements of cryptographic modules.
 The Gigamon Linux-based cryptographic module (the FIPS module) provides cryptographic functions for GigaVUE nodes and offers a high level of security for the Ethernet management interface.
-The FIPS module is compliant with FIPS 140-2 Level 1 and was validated by the National Institute of Standards and Technology (NIST).
-The certificate number is 2128.
+The FIPS module is compliant with FIPS 140-3 and was validated by the National Institute of Standards and Technology (NIST).
+The certificate number is 4781.
+For more information, refer to Cryptographic Module Validation Program - Certificate 4781.